 Building Communities

 The need is overwhelming.
-Most people we interview qualify for help!
+In terms of physical need, most people we interview qualify for help!
 Our planning for this began several years ago as we walked the street of the slums, listening to leaders, children, landlords and tenants, employed and unemployed.
-The insights, together with now havig had residents for a couple of years continues to provide profound learning.
+The insights, together with now having had residents for several years continues to provide profound learning.

 Training